yaddEC/Whims-of-the-Gods/README.md

 ## Presentation

-**Whim Of The Gods** is a tower defense game made in C++ and by using Raylib.</br> This is our very first project in C++ so the objective was to get used to C++ architechture and features.
+**Whim Of The Gods** is a tower defense game made in C++ and by using Raylib.</br> This is our very first project in C++ so the objective was to get used to the architechture of C++ and features.

 </br>

 ### **GamePlay**

 The gameplay is very simple, it's a classic tower defense. </br>
 In **Whim Of The Gods** the player must protect the castle from the enemies by placing turrets along the path.
-Every turret costs money and you only start with 100$ but don't worry killing enemies and destroying objects will reward you with some money.
-The money will allow you to buy new turrets, upgade the ones you already have.
-You can't move or trade turrets once they are placed you hqve the option to sell them at half of their original price. </br>
+Every turret costs money and you only start with 100$ but don't worry, killing enemies and destroying objects will reward you with some money.
+The money will allow you to buy new turrets or upgade the ones you already have.
+You can't move or trade turrets once they are placed but you have the option to sell them at half of their original price. </br>
 There are **3 types of enemies**.
-The first ones are **warriors** (medium speed, medium damage), the second ones are **berserkers** (low speed, high damage) and the last are **healers** (high speed, low damage and obviously heal).
+The first ones are **warriors** (medium speed, medium damage), the second ones are **berserkers** (low speed, high damage) and the last are **healers** (high speed, low damage and obviously can heal).
 Make the best strategie and defeat as many enemy waves as possible!

 </br>